 - You may visit the cemeteries web page for more detailed information.
 You may follow this link Section 872.05, Florida Statutes to view the statute on unmarked burials.

-For all issues concerning unmarked burials, please contact Daniel Seinfeld at 850.245.6301 or email him at email@example.com.
+For all issues concerning unmarked burials, please contact the Bureau of Archaeological Research at 850.245.6444 or by email at [email protected] .

 - Contact your local district Medical Examiner.

 - Treat the area like a crime scene, even if you suspect it to be archaeological.
 We suggest you note the location and context of the remains.
 Contextual clues and associated items are often useful in determining the age of skeletal material.
 Items of interest include:

 - Dense concentrations of shell, possibly from a shell midden.